raspberrypilearning/naughty-and-nice/en/step_4.md

 In this step, you will learn how to select certain tweets from the stream, that can be analysed.

 You need an easy way to categorise whether any particular tweet reflects a positive sentiment or a negative sentiment.
-This could be done by looking at words with positive and negative conetations.
-But words can hav different meanings in different contexts.
+This could be done by looking at words with positive and negative connotations.
+But words can have different meanings in different contexts.
 The word `bad` for instance could be deemed to be negative, but in the sentence `He's not a bad guy.` it takes on a positive meaning.
 Similarly `love` could be thought of as a positive word, except in sentences such as `I love watching children fall over.`

 To get around this, you are going to categorise tweets using emojis.
 Emojis are fairly easy to categorise.
 For instance the presence of 😙 and ❤ in a tweet would generally indicate that it is a positive tweet. 😩 and 💔 would probably indicate negative tweets though.